-One of the few herbal medicines known to have a progesterone-type activity within the body, chaste berry is a specific for menstrual and perimenopausal problems.
+One of the few herbal medicines known to have a progesterone-type activity within the body, the chaste berry is specific for menstrual and perimenopausal problems.
 Vitex increases the production of progesterone, luteinizing hormones, and prolactin and inhibits the release of follicle stimulating hormone.
 It helps to reregulate the menstrual cycle for women coming off birth control pills.
-It can help normalize the menses, shortening a long cycle or lengthening a short one.
-It also helps normalize the functions of the pituitary gland.
+It can help normalise the menses, shortening a long period or lengthening a short one.
+It also helps normalise the functions of the pituitary gland.

 Agnus castus, Chaste Berry, Chaste Tree, monk’s pepper, Vitex